|Federal Loans||Private Loans|

 |Flexible Repayment options||Many options available||Generally none|

 |Penalties for Early Repayment||None||Depends on lender|

 When choosing a private education loan, you should compare the loan terms offered by several lenders in order to choose the best fit for your situation.
-A resource for finding active private education loan programs is ELM Select.
+A resource for finding active private education loan programs is Fast Choice.
 When you choose your lender, make sure that NewSchool of Architecture & Design is a participating school in their loan program.

 Here are several points you should research when considering a private loan: